Adhocracy

-Adhocracy is a flexible, adaptable and informal form of organization that is defined by a lack of formal structure that employs specialized multidisciplinary teams grouped by functions.
-It operates in an opposite fashion to a bureaucracy.
-The term was coined by Warren Bennis in his 1968 book The Temporary Society, later popularized in 1970 by Alvin Toffler in Future Shock, and has since become often used in the theory of management of organizations (particularly online organizations).
+Adhocracy is a flexible, adaptable, and informal form of organization defined by a lack of formal structure and employs specialized multidisciplinary teams grouped by function.
+It operates in a fashion opposite to bureaucracy.
+Warren Bennis coined the term in his 1968 book The Temporary Society, and Alvin Toffler popularized the term in 1970 in his book Future Shock.
+The term has since been used often in the management theory of organizations (particularly online organizations).
 The concept has been further developed by academics such as Henry Mintzberg.

-Adhocracy is characterized by an adaptive, creative and flexible integrative behavior based on non-permanence and spontaneity.
-It is believed that these characteristics allow adhocracy to respond faster than traditional bureaucratic organizations while being more open to new ideas.
+Adhocracy is the system of adaptive, creative, and flexible integrative behavior based on non-permanence and spontaneity.
+These characteristics are believed to allow adhocracy to respond faster than traditional bureaucratic organizations while being more open to new ideas.

 Overview

-Robert H. Waterman, Jr. defined adhocracy as "any form of organization that cuts across normal bureaucratic lines to capture opportunities, solve problems, and get results".
+Robert H. Waterman, Jr. defines adhocracy as "any form of organization that cuts across normal bureaucratic lines to capture opportunities, solve problems, and get results".
 For Henry Mintzberg, an adhocracy is a complex and dynamic organizational form.
 It is different from bureaucracy; like Toffler, Mintzberg considers bureaucracy a thing of the past, and adhocracy one of the future.
-When done well, adhocracy can be very good at problem solving and innovations and thrives in a diverse environment.
+When done well, adhocracy can be very good at problem solving and innovation and thrive in diverse environments.
 It requires sophisticated and often automated technical systems to develop and thrive.
+Academics have described Wikipedia as an adhocracy.